Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 Tuesday's warnings were the most widespread evacuation warnings in the current round of fighting, though Israel's previous warnings to leave specific neighborhoods have had little impact on a population that is exhausted from multiple displacements and unclear if moving to southern Gaza will really be safer.

 There are an estimated 1 million Palestinians in the area of north Gaza around Gaza City, according to both the Israeli military and the United Nations, around half of Gaza's population of 2.1 million.
 As of Sept.
-7, a coalition of humanitarian groups tracking movement in northern Gaza recorded an estimated 97,000 displacements in north Gaza since the start of the military offensive on Aug.
-14. Of those, nearly 50,000 movements were recorded of people fleeing south.
-Others were people moving within northern Gaza.
+7, a coalition of humanitarian groups tracking movement in northern Gaza said they had tracked 50,000 movements of people fleeing south.
+A similar number were people moved within northern Gaza.

 The data from the coalition, called the Site Management Cluster, tracks movement from eyewitness accounts, social media posts and information from partners on the ground, because access to northern Gaza is restricted.